-This week’s panelists are Julie Rovner of KHN, Joanne Kenen of Politico and the Johns Hopkins Bloomberg College of Public Well being, Sarah Karlin-Smith of the Pink Sheet and Rachel Cohrs of Stat.
+This week’s panelists are Julie Rovner of KHN, Margot Sanger-Katz of The New York Occasions, Joanne Kenen of Politico and the Johns Hopkins Bloomberg Faculty of Public Well being, and Alice Miranda Ollstein of Politico.

 Among the many takeaways from this week’s episode:

-Plus, for “additional credit score,” the panelists advocate their favourite well being coverage tales of the week that they suppose you must learn, too:
+Plus, for further credit score, the panelists suggest their favourite well being coverage tales of the week they suppose it is best to learn, too:

 To listen to all our podcasts, click on right here.